John J. DeGioia: University president

-A number of construction projects have been undertaken during DeGioia's presidency.
+A number of construction projects were undertaken during DeGioia's presidency.
 He assumed office midway through the construction of the Southwest Quadrangle, and oversaw its completion.
 Additionally, a new, 154000 sqft science building, Regents Hall, opened in 2012, and the John R. Thompson, Jr. Intercollegiate Athletic Center opened in 2016.

 Several new academic components were created during his tenure.
 The largest of these were the Georgetown campus in Qatar, which opened in 2005, and the McCourt School of Public Policy, which was founded in 2013.
 Permanent programs also were established in Shanghai and London.

-DeGioia has been involved in several controversies as president.
+DeGioia was involved in several controversies as president.
 In 2012, he publicly came to the defense of a student at the Georgetown University Law Center, Sandra Fluke, following her testimony before the U.S. House of Representatives in support of the Affordable Care Act's contraceptive mandate, when political pundit Rush Limbaugh made disparaging comments about her.
 That same year, DeGioia was criticized by prominent Catholics, including the Archbishop of Washington, Cardinal Donald Wuerl, for Georgetown's invitation of Kathleen Sebelius, the Secretary of Health and Human Services and author of the contraceptive mandate, to be honored as a graduation speaker.
 This prompted William Peter Blatty, a Georgetown alumnus, to file a canon lawsuit with the Vatican, requesting that it order the university to comply with Ex corde Ecclesiae.

 In 2016, DeGioia convened a systemic study of and apology for the university's 19th-century connection to slavery.

 DeGioia became the longest-serving president in Georgetown's history in 2014.
+On June 5, 2024, he suffered a stroke and was in stable condition after prompt medical intervention.
+On November 21, 2024, DeGioia announced that he would resign as president to focus on his recovery.
+He will hold the title of president emeritus and will remain a member of the faculty.